-This practice is my go-to practice to empower a felt-sense of calm and homeostasis through embodied self-realization.
+This embodied self-realization practice is my go-to practice to empower a felt-sense of calm and connection through self-stimulation of the vagus nerve.
 No prior experience is necessary.
 If you have any medical conditions like high blood pressure or if you are pregnant, use slow smooth breathing rather than the Breath of Fire practice to embody the Fire element.
 There are no additional contraindications.

 This powerful practice can be experienced anywhere at anytime for as little as 5 minutes.
 It is both energizing and relaxing, using a variety of breathing practices and hand mudras to engage our sensory experience in self-directing our nervous system.
 The results can be felt immediately, if you practice with earnestness and intention.

 Begin by attuning to the currents of your inner environment through 3 simple Body Current® principles to self-direct your nervous system through the present moment.

 • Awareness – Focus your awareness on your breath and the current of sensations arising and informing your present moment experience.
 This sends a signal of safety to your nervous system as you entrain with the present moment.

 • Acceptance – Without judgement accept thoughts, feelings, sensations and emotions that arise through the present moment with curiosity and fresh eyes.
 This allows the nervous system to relax into a state of acceptance and homeostasis through the breath.

 • Allowing – Allow yourself to have a novel and curious felt-sense experience of the present moment as you engage with this practice.
 Curiosity, along with repetition of the experience, creates new pathways and patterns in shifting your neurobiology.
 Simply allow yourself to notice what you notice with wonder, trust and curiosity.